TheBoneJarmer/Arqan/README.md

 ### GLFW
 #### Windows
 You can just download the pre-compiled binaries from https://www.glfw.org/download.html.
 Once you downloaded the zip, you will notice several subfolders.
 Just pick one and copy the glfw3.dll file.
-The .lib and .a files are only interesting for c++ devs, which I am not and nor are you required to be in order to use TilarGL.
+The .lib and .a files are only interesting for c++ devs, which I am not and nor are you required to be in order to use Arqan.

 #### Linux
 The developers did not provide a pre-compiled library for Linux because that would not be applicable for all distros.
 So by default they suggest to compile the library on your machine using cmake and such.